 Pros of Staining a Floor

-1. There Are Multiple Colors Stains and Some Designs
+1. There Are Multiple Stain Colors and Designs

-You have a choice from multiple stains colors.
+You have a choice from multiple stain colors.
 The color you settle for should sync with other design elements in the room.
-There are dark stains, red and honey stains, coffee stains, mid-brown stains, dark brown stains, and gray stains.
-You can also make decorative patterns on the floor by using two staining design to create for example a checkerboard design.
+There are dark, red and honey, coffee, mid-brown, dark brown, and gray stains.
+You can also make decorative patterns on the floor by using two staining designs to create, for example, a checkerboard design.

 2. You Can Transform a Cheap Floor into an Exotic Look

-You can transform the looks of a cheap hardwood floor and make it look like an exotic species through applying stains.
-Additionally, you can use staining to hide dents and damages on a floor, if you choose dark stains.
+You can transform the looks of a cheap hardwood floor and make it look like an exotic species by applying stains.
+Additionally, you can use staining to hide dents and damages on a floor if you choose dark stains.
 What’s more, rather than replacing a damaged hardwood floor, staining is a cheaper way to revamp the look of the floor.

-You cannot achieve some color effects like green or blue with staining because it still displays some of the wood grain.
+You cannot achieve some color effects like green or blue with staining because it still displays some wood grain.
 The most extreme colors are black and grey.

-Whether you leave your hardwood floor to retain its natural look, paint or stain, it all depends on the condition of the floor and your personal style.
-While hardwood painted floors hide the wood, with stains you will still see your wood grains which is an advantage if your wood is still in a fairly good condition.
+Whether you leave your hardwood floor to retain its natural look, paint, or stain, it all depends on the condition of the floor and your personal style.
+While painted hardwood floors hide the wood with stains, you will still see your wood grains, which is advantageous if your wood is still in fairly good condition.